 Many of the companies that have reorganized or filed bankruptcy have formed the Asbestos bankruptcy trusts for the payment of health claims.
 Such trusts are ruled by prominent legal companies and have already paid compensations of more than $10 billion.

 Finally, it must be understood that asbestos is not entirely banned in the US, and as per American Journal of Respiratory and Critical Care Medicine it is still a hazard for more than 1.3 million people in the US.

 In the US some Federal laws are governing the safety issues related to asbestos use, and each state in the US has its own legal way of dealing with the risk of asbestos exposure or defining the compensation related laws for individuals exposed to asbestos.

 Asbestos-related laws vary significantly among the states, with some states strengthening the regulations regarding use of asbestos use by the industry, by banning the use of asbestos by various sectors.
-On another had some states have made more difficult to file the lawsuit regarding harm caused due to asbestos exposure as they think that claims have already been over filed.
+Some states have made more difficult to file a lawsuit regarding harm caused due to asbestos exposure as they think that claims have already been over filed.
 Some states are concerned that such lawsuits regarding the asbestos exposure can make many companies to go bankrupt and thus create joblessness and harm to the local economy.

-Keeping in mind the legal differences between the various states, it is essential to file a lawsuit through a lawyer or a legal company that is aware of the subject, company that know about the recent legal changes in the state.
-It is also vital to understand that there is a time limit for filing the lawsuit after the diagnosis of asbestos-related disease.
-Therefore it is better to immediately seek the legal help, as soon as the person has discovered the harm caused due to asbestos exposure.
+Keeping in mind the legal differences between the various states, it is essential to file a lawsuit through a lawyer or a legal company that is aware of the subject, and a company that knows about the recent legal changes in the state.
+It is also vital to understand that there is a time limit for filing the lawsuit after the diagnosis of an asbestos-related disease.
+Therefore, it is better to immediately seek legal help, as soon as the person has discovered the harm caused due to asbestos exposure.